destination-earth/DestinE_Deltares_DE372a_FloodRiskDemo/README.md

 Using the Demonstrator
 ----------------------

-The interface is split into two sections: an interactive map on the left and various tabs for configuring FloodAdapt scenarios on the right.
+The interface is split into two sections: an interactive map as the main section and various tabs for configuring FloodAdapt scenarios in the sidebar.

 ### Interactive Map

 The interactive map allows the user to loop around the area for which the FloodAdapt database is configured.
-When the relevant tabs on the right are selected, tools are available to draw lines or polygons or place markers on the map.
+When the relevant tabs in the sidebar are selected, tools are available to draw lines or polygons or place markers on the map.
 Below the map is a dropdown menu listing scenarios that have succesfully run.
 Selecting a scenario allows the user to plot various outputs on the map (or in the case of metrics, below the map).
 Note that rendering the plots may take some time depending on the size of the output.
 Switching tabs on the right does not reset rendering the plots, though it is recommended to disable the plots before switching tabs as the performance may suffer with plots enabled.

 ### Configuration Tabs

-The tabs on the right allow a user to configure everything needed to create and run a FloodAdapt scenario.
+The tabs in the sidebar allow a user to configure everything needed to create and run a FloodAdapt scenario.
 For more details on Events, Projections, Measures, and Strategies that make up a Scenario, please consult the [FloodAdapt documentation](https://deltares-research.github.io/FloodAdapt/).
 Here we run through the functionalities of the corresponding tabs specific to the demonstrator.

 #### 1. Events